- This event has passed.

 Queens Theatre brings together the electrifying talents of D.C. based SOLE Defined and local dance companies from the Queensboro Dance Festival (QDF) for a sensational 60 minutes of a cultural dance experience!
 The program includes four integrated performances by QDF companies’ dancers choreographed by SOLE Defined artists, a live dance class for the public conducted by Crishon Jerome and a digital dance party for all by DJ RBI featuring dancers from QDF companies.

-Summer Vibez will premiere on Saturday, July 25 at 1:00 PM on the Queens Theatre website, YouTube, and Facebook channels.
+Summer Vibez premiered Saturday, July 25 at 1:00 PM on the Queens Theatre website, YouTube, and Facebook channels.

 Special guests include Hamilton’s Tamar Greene & actress Lindsay Roberts, STOMP’s Krystal Renée, Rose Rabbit Lie’s Kenji Igus, and dance companies of Queensboro Dance Festival performing work by SOLE Defined, including Cole Collective (tap), Flamenco Latino (Flamenco), Mala's Odissi (Indian dance), Exquisite Chill (tap), FANIKE!
 African Dance Troupe (West African), and Gotham Dance Theater (street jazz).
 Each company was paired with a SOLE Defined company member to learn and rehearse a new work over the last 4-5 weeks while bringing their own distinct dance training to the process.
 Each dancer then self-taped the choreography based on specific guidelines.
 It was then edited to combine with others for the final performance.
 The premiere will also feature a LIVE dance class, led by Crishon Jerome followed by a digital dance party for all, featuring a set by DJ RBI and dancers from QDF companies.